-Physicians should make an effort to enquire about PMS symptoms as part of the menstrual and reproductive history of all women of reproductive age.
-For the woman with few symptoms this provides education about PMS and may forestall fears that she is "losing her mind" should symptoms emerge in the later reproductive years.
-For the woman with significant symptoms this will create the opportunity for counseling and reassurance and will set the stage for establishing the diagnosis.
+Physicians should make an effort to enquire about premenstrual symptoms as part of the menstrual and reproductive history of all women of reproductive age.
+For the woman with few symptoms, this provides education about molimina /PMS and may forestall fears that she is "losing her mind" should symptoms emerge in the later reproductive years.
+For the woman with significant symptoms, this will create the opportunity for counseling and reassurance and will set the stage for establishing the diagnosis and selecting appropriate therapy.

-A typical PMS sufferer may describe being a productive employee and good mother for most of the month.
-However starting sometime after ovulation (often 7-10 days prior to menstruation) she awakes in the morning with feelings of anger, anxiety, or sadness.
-At work she may experience feelings of paranoia and wonder if co-workers are picking on her.
+A typical woman with PMDD may relate that she is a productive employee and good mother for most of the month.
+However, starting sometime after ovulation (often 7-10 days prior to menstruation) she awakens in the morning with feelings of irritability, anger, anxiety, or sadness.
+At work, she may experience feelings of paranoia and wonder if coworkers are picking on her.
 Often she will report that she has difficulty concentrating on the task at hand.
-She finds she overreacts to things that her kids normally do around the house and this makes her feel like a bad mother.
-She may feel down but be unable to understand why because she knows she has a good spouse, a good job, and healthy, happy, kids.
-She may report that minor things that her spouse has said may be enough to trigger an argument and that nothing he says can appease her.
-Although she needs to be held and comforted at such times she reports that she cannot stand to be touched.
-She may try to isolate herself by locking the door to her room or unplugging her telephone.
-Occasionally depression, anger and aggression, or anxiety may be extreme resulting in concerns for the welfare of the affected woman or her family members.
+She may experience menopausal-like hot flashes and night sweats and often reports sleep disruption with vivid dreams.
+She states that premenstrually she overreacts to things that her children normally do around the house, and this makes her feel like a bad mother.
+She may feel down but be unable to understand why because she knows she has a good spouse, a good job, and healthy, happy, children.
+Minor things that her spouse says may be enough to trigger an argument, and nothing the spouse says can appease her.
+Although she would like to be held and comforted at such times, she reports that she cannot stand to be touched.
+In severe cases, she may try to isolate herself by locking the door to her room or unplugging her telephone.
+Occasionally depression, anger and aggression, or anxiety may be extreme, resulting in concerns for the welfare of the affected woman or her family members.

-Caution is needed in immediately accepting such a typical history as diagnostic of PMS.
-Researchers have found that many other psychiatric conditions worsen premenstrually (so-called premenstrual exacerbation) hence an individual with an underlying psychiatric disorder may recall and relate the symptoms that were most severe in the premenstrual week while ignoring the lower level of symptoms that exist throughout the month.
-Only by obtaining a prospective symptom record over a one to two month period can the clinician have confidence in the diagnosis.
-Any calendar used for this purpose must obtain information on four key areas: symptoms, severity, timing in relation to the menstrual cycle, and baseline level of symptoms in the follicular phase [Table 3].
-Information should be sought about stresses related to the woman's occupation and family life as these may tend to exacerbate PMS.
+Caution is needed in immediately accepting such a typical sounding history as diagnostic of PMDD.
+Researchers have found that many other psychiatric conditions worsen premenstrually (so-called premenstrual exacerbation); hence, an individual with an underlying psychiatric disorder may recall and relate the symptoms that were most severe in the premenstrual week while ignoring the lower level of symptoms that exist throughout the month.
+Only by obtaining a prospective symptom record over a one- to two-month period can the clinician have confidence in the diagnosis.
+Any calendar used for this purpose must obtain information on four key areas: symptoms, severity, timing in relation to the menstrual cycle, and baseline level of symptoms in the follicular phase (Table 3).
+Information should be sought about stresses related to the woman's occupation and family life, as these may tend to exacerbate PMDD.
 Past medical and psychiatric diagnoses may be relevant in that a variety of medical and psychiatric disorders may show premenstrual exacerbation.

 Table 3.
-Key elements of a prospective symptom record used for the diagnosis of PMS.
+Key elements of a prospective symptom record used for the diagnosis of PMDD.

-- Daily listing of symptoms - 2.
-Ratings

-of symptom severity throughout the month

-- 3. Timing of symptoms in relation to menstruation - 4.
+- 1. Daily listing of symptoms - 2.
+Ratings of symptom severity throughout the month - 3.
+Timing of symptoms in relation to menstruation - 4.
 Rating of baseline symptom severity during the follicular phase

-Several of the medical interventions described below will work for both PMS and other psychiatric conditions so that a pretreatment diagnosis is important in determining the most appropriate long term management of the condition.
+Several of the medical interventions described below will work for both PMDD and other psychiatric conditions so that a pretreatment diagnosis is important in determining the most appropriate long term management of the condition.